North Devon Association Football League - League Rules

 Any continuing Member Club failing to be represented at a Special General Meeting without satisfactory reason being given shall be fined £25.

 Officers and Management Committee members shall be entitled to attend and vote at all Special General Meetings.

 20. Alterations, for which consent has been given by the sanctioning Association, shall be made to these Rules only at the Annual General Meeting or at a Special General Meeting specially convened for the purpose called in accordance with Rule 19.
 Any alteration made during the playing season to the Rule relating to the qualification of players shall not take effect until the following season.

 Notice of proposed alterations to be considered at the Annual General Meeting shall be submitted to the Secretary by 1st May in each year.
 The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 8th May and any amendments thereto shall be submitted to the Secretary by 15th May.
 The proposals and proposed amendments thereto shall be circulated to Clubs with the notice of the Annual General Meeting.
-A proposal to change a Rule shall be carried if a majority of those present and entitled to vote are in favour.
+A proposal to change a Rule shall be carried if a majority of those present and entitled to vote and voting are in favour.